FAQs

 RYSTIGGO is a prescription medicine used to treat adults with generalized myasthenia gravis (gMG) who are anti-AChR (acetylcholine receptor) or anti-MuSK (muscle-specific tyrosine kinase) antibody positive.

-RYSTIGGO works by targeting and blocking an immune system protein called FcRn (neonatal Fc receptor), an underlying cause of gMG.
+RYSTIGGO works by targeting and blocking an immune system protein called FcRn (neonatal Fc receptor).
 FcRn can extend the life of certain antibodies, including harmful anti-AChR and anti-MuSK antibodies whose presence interferes with signaling between nerves and muscles and may lead to gMG symptoms.

-RYSTIGGO is different than other targeted treatments for gMG.
-It’s the first treatment that is FDA-approved to treat both anti-AChR and anti-MuSK antibody-positive gMG in adults.
+RYSTIGGO is the first treatment that’s FDA approved to treat both anti-AChR and anti-MuSK antibody-positive

-Ask your healthcare provider if RYSTIGGO is right for you.
+Ask your doctor if RYSTIGGO is right for you.
 Our Doctor Discussion Guide can help you get the conversation started.

-*As determined by improvement from baseline in the Myasthenia Gravis Activities of Daily Living score on Day 43 of the study.
+*Improvement from baseline in the Myasthenia Gravis Activities of Daily Living (MG-ADL) score on Day 43 of the study.

-RYSTIGGO is given as a subcutaneous infusion (under the surface of the skin).* Once prepared by a healthcare professional, an infusion may be completed in about 15 minutes.† Preparation and infusion time may vary by patient, dosage, infusion provider, and/or provider location.
+RYSTIGGO is given as a subcutaneous infusion (under the surface of the skin).* Once prepared by a healthcare professional, an infusion may be completed in about 15 minutes.† Preparation and infusion time may vary by patient, dosage, and/or infusion provider.

 *In the lower left or right part of the abdomen below the navel.
 Do not receive RYSTIGGO in areas where the skin is tender, bruised, red, or hard, or contains tattoos, scars, or stretch marks.
 Your infusion provider will rotate infusion sites for subsequent administrations.

-Most people will receive RYSTIGGO at an infusion center or their doctor's office.
+You can receive RYSTIGGO at an infusion center, outpatient hospital clinic, or your doctor's office.
 You will be monitored while you receive RYSTIGGO, and for 15 minutes after your infusion is complete.
-If a hypersensitivity reaction is observed during your infusion, your provider will stop RYSTIGGO administration and institute appropriate supportive measures.
+If a hypersensitivity reaction is observed, your provider will stop RYSTIGGO administration and begin appropriate care.

-Some people may be able to receive RYSTIGGO at home with nurse assistance.
-Eligibility for at-home infusions will be assessed by your doctor and may be based on your insurance coverage.
+You may be able to receive RYSTIGGO at home with nurse assistance.
+Eligibility will be assessed by your doctor and may be based on your insurance coverage.

-Your healthcare provider can provide more information about the infusion process and help locate an infusion center in your area.
+Your doctor can provide more information about the infusion process and help locate an infusion center in your area.
 You can also use our Find an Infusion Center tool.

 You will receive 6 doses in total, spaced 1 week apart.
 This 6-week period is called a treatment cycle.
 Every cycle is followed by a break in your RYSTIGGO treatment.

 Inform your doctor immediately if an infusion is missed.
 In most cases, RYSTIGGO may be administered up to 4 days after the scheduled infusion time.
-Afterwards, resume the original dosing schedule until the full 6-week treatment cycle is completed.
+Afterward, resume the original dosing schedule until the treatment cycle is completed.

 ONWARD provides personalized rare disease support, including guidance from a medically trained ONWARD Care Coordinator,* help reviewing insurance coverage and potential financial assistance options, and other services designed to help you start and stay on your prescribed RYSTIGGO treatment.